Skip Global navigation and goto content

 Group Care Facilities

-DOH-Charlotte's Group Care Facilities Program assures that group care facilities in Charlotte County, Florida, comply with minimum standards relating to the protection of health, safety, and well-being of those using these facilities.
-For more information, visit DOH-Charlotte's Group Care Facilities Program webpage.
+DOH-Charlotte ensures group care facilities comply with minimum standards relating to the protection of health, safety, and well-being of those using these facilities.

 Mobile Home Parks

-DOH-Charlotte's Mobile Home Parks Program licenses mobile home parks in Charlotte County, Florida, with a focus on safe drinking water supply and proper sewage disposal, among others.
-For more information, visit DOH-Charlotte's Mobile Home Parks webpage.
+DOH-Charlotte licenses mobile home parks to ensure safe drinking water supply and proper sewage disposal, among others.

-DOH-Charlotte's Onsite Sewage Treatment and Disposal System (OSTDS) Program inspects and issues permits for OSTDS in Charlotte County, Florida, that produce 10,000 gallons or less of domestic strength sewage flow or 5,000 gallons or less of commercial strength sewage per day.
-For more information, visit DOH-Charlotte's OSTDS Program webpage.
+DOH-Charlotte inspects and issues permits for onsite sewage treatment and disposal systems (OSTDS) that produce 10,000 gallons or less of domestic strength sewage flow or 5,000 gallons or less of commercial strength sewage per day.

 Public Swimming Pools